AGnias47/march-madness/ReadMe.md

 ### 4. Create an .env file

-Certain environment variables must be set for the app to run.
-For development and running locally, copying `mmsite/.env.sample` to `mmsite/.env` is sufficient.
+Settings are configured via environment variables, which are loaded automatically when defined in `mmiste/.env`.
+For local development and use, the values from `mmsite/.env.sample` can be used as is.

 ## Usage - User Evaluation